xcatliu/js-index/README.md

 # JS Index

-> The index of every JavaScript concepts
+> The index of everything in JavaScript

 I'll update one concept per day.
 Welcome to open an issue or create a pull request.